Protection From Abuse Orders

 Physical and sexual abuse or the threat of either is against the law.
-Even if you choose not to bring criminal charges against the abuser, Pennsylvania has a civil law called the "Protection From Abuse Act" (PFA) that can give you and your children protection through the court system.
+Even if you choose not to bring criminal charges against your abuser, you and your children can still get protection through the court system.
+This civil law is called the "Protection From Abuse Act" (PFA).

 Who can file for protection?